FX-Brokers.eu

 Under ESMA rules, both brokers cap retail leverage at 30:1 on major forex pairs, 20:1 on minors, 10:1 on commodities, 5:1 on equities, and 2:1 on crypto.
 These are regulatory mandates, not broker choices, and apply identically to both.

 For professional clients, Pepperstone offers up to 500:1 leverage after qualifying under MiFID II criteria.
-Exness's offshore entity (FSA Seychelles) offers unlimited leverage — a marketing feature that is not available to EU retail clients and carries substantially higher risk.
-EU clients at Exness are subject to the same ESMA caps as Pepperstone.
+Exness's offshore entity (FSA Seychelles) advertises unlimited leverage — available only to non-EU/UK clients, and carrying substantially higher risk.
+It is not accessible to any EU or UK resident, since Exness does not onboard them.

 Verdict: No practical difference for EU retail traders.
 Both are capped at 30:1.
 Professional clients get 500:1 at Pepperstone; Exness offers unlimited via its offshore entity, which is irrelevant to EU-regulated trading.